• 10 BEST PODCASTS OF 2021

 About The Sporkful

-Since launching in 2010, The Sporkful has won the James Beard Award, Webby Award, and Saveur Award for Best Food Podcast.
-Each week on the show, we use humor and humanity to approach food from many angles, including science, history, race, culture, economics, and lengthy debates on the best way to layer peanut butter and jelly in a sandwich.
-We like to say it's not for foodies, it's for eaters.
+Since launching in 2010, The Sporkful has won two James Beard Awards and two Webby Awards for Best Food Podcast.
+Each week on the show we use humor and humanity to approach food from many angles, including identity, culture, science, history, economics, and lengthy debates on the best way to layer a PB&J. We like to say The Sporkful is not for foodies, it's for eaters.

 Contact Dan and the show: hello [at] sporkful [dot] com.